Defining an ICCID Number and Understanding Its Uses

-The Integrated Circuit Card Identifier is a number that specifies the industry, region, network, and device of a SIM Card.
+The Integrated Circuit Card Identifier, or ICCID, is a number that specifies the industry, region, network, and device of a SIM Card.
 The ICCID number is tied to the SIM card itself and can therefore not be changed.

 What Is the MSISDN?

 The Mobile Station ISDN Number (MSISDN) is applicable for devices used to make voice calls and send SMS messages.
 The MSISDN is the phone number that shows up when the device makes contact with another device.